BaguetteBoiTuna/NTPU/2024-10-09-image-analysis-techniques.md

 ## Cropping Techniques

-Cropping is a fundamental operation in image analysis to focus on regions of interest.
+Cropping is a fundamental operation in image analysis used to focus on regions of interest.
 One of the most common ways to crop an image is by using array indexing:

 - **Array Indexing**: Images are represented as arrays, and specific regions can be selected by specifying index ranges.
 For example, to crop an image `img` to only include rows 50 to 150 and columns 30 to 120, use: